 The Conference Board Contributions Councils.
 There is one other way data is shared, and which does not impact the sharing structure outlined above (i.e., within the online system and customized benchmarking requests).
-It applies only to member firms of The Conference Board Contributions Councils and Global Social Investing Council member firms.
+It applies only to member firms of The Conference Board Contributions Councils.
 As of January 2012, CECP and The Conference Board joined forces to promote one survey to capture the full scope and scale of annual contributions by leading global companies.
 This association enhances the gathering and analysis of data for both our member firms.
-Each year, CECP provides survey data company-reported by members of the Contributions Councils and Global Social Investing Council to The Conference Board and other members of the Contributions Councils and Global Social Investing Council who also completed the survey.
+Each year, CECP provides survey data company-reported by members of The Conference Board Councils who also completed the survey.
 The data provided will include all survey question responses.
-To be clear: Responses to the "Willing to Share?" questions in the survey pertain only to the data shared within the Corporate Giving Standard online system; data provided to The Conference Board will include all survey question responses.
+To be clear: Responses to the "Willing to Share?" questions in the survey pertain only to the data shared within the online survey system; data provided to The Conference Board will include all survey question responses.
 This arrangement is also described in the Data Sharing Policy.
-If a member firm of the Contributions Councils or Global Social Investing Council member firm does not wish to participate in this data-sharing arrangement, it must inform CECP in writing of its decision to opt-out by sending an email to Jinny Jeong, Senior Associate of Evaluation and Data Insights, at jjeong@cecp.co.
+If a member firm of any of the Councils does not wish to participate in this data-sharing arrangement, it must inform CECP in writing of its decision to opt-out by sending an email to Jinny Jeong, Data Insights, at jjeong@cecp.co.